idflores/ethereum-example/README.md

 A **ÐApp** is a **D**ecentralied **App**lication commonly built on the Ethereum BlockChain.
 More technically, a **ÐApp** is a collection of related Ethereum contracts that reside on the blockchain and perform various functions, most notably the storage of data.
 It's commonly used for some user-based application and is usually accompanied by some "front-end" interface.

 While perhaps not beneficial in all cases, this distinctly implies that most modern web applications could be implemented using a *ÐApp*.
 An excellent example is the [pet shop adoption service](http://truffleframework.com/tutorials/pet-shop) from the Truffle Suite team.
 Instead of maintaining a centralized database including information of all pet adoptions, the data is maintained on the blockchain using Ethereum contracts to manage and store adoption transactions.
-A front-end is easily implemented with *web3.js* and common frameworks like [MeteorJS](https://www.meteor.com).
+A front-end is easily implemented with *web3.js* and common frameworks like [MeteorJS](https://www.meteor.com) or [SailsJS](https://sailsjs.com).
 Additionally, we gained some clear advantages:
 + transaction **security** is enforced by blockchain,
 + complete transaction payment through **CryptoCurrency**,
 + a little more work, and **USD** can still be used for secure payment, and